dragonfruitnetwork/kaplan/readme.md

 5. Close the app and send it to the recycle bin (or store it somewhere if you'd like to keep it for future use)

 ## Development
 Kaplan is built as a .NET desktop app, using Avalonia UI and their ReactiveUI MVVM library.
-You will need to use a Windows desktop and run the IDE as an administrator to allow the app to boot properly
+You will need to use a Windows desktop and run the IDE as an administrator to allow the app to boot properly.

 **Debug builds do not uninstall packages**, but fakes the uninstallation process with a delay.
 Switching to release builds will remove this.